raphire08/flutter-demo/README.md

 # flutter-demo
-Flutter demo code /n
+Flutter demo code.
 This is a flutter demo code.